judepayne/python-pods/README.md

     print("Metadata was not preserved by this pod function")
 ```

 **Note**: Metadata preservation depends on the pod function being designed to handle metadata.
-Functions with `arg-meta` set to `true` in their pod definition will receive and can return `WithMeta` objects.
+Functions with `arg-meta` set to `true` in their pod definition can receive (and maybe return) `WithMeta` objects.

 #### Working with Complex Transit Results